StamusNetworks/scirius/doc/ruleset.rst

 of Stamus Networks Suricata  probes regarding detection and inspection.
 You can have as many Rulesets as you would like and you can attach a particular ``Ruleset`` to many ``Appliances``.

+.. index:: Ruleset

 A Ruleset is made of components selected in different ``Sources``.
+Transformation such as removing some rules, altering content can be applied to the signatures in the ruleset before it is pushed to the network probe(s).

+.. index:: Source

-A Source is a set of files providing information to Suricata.
+A Source is a set of
+files providing information to Suricata.
 For example, this can be EmergingThreats ruleset downloaded from the official ET URL (or any other URL) or uploaded locally.

+.. index:: Category

+When a Source is splitted in multiple files, the set of Signatures in each individual file is called a Category.

 User actions logging
 --------------------